dedis/popstellar/fe2-android/docs/README.md

 Receiving messages over the network and processing them to update the application state are very different steps.
 As such, they involve completely unrelated logic.

-On the networking side, the embedded Scarlet service handles the upcoming websocket messages and transform them into Java Object using Gson as the Json Parser.
+When the network dispatches a WebSocket message to the application, the embedded Scarlet service handles it and transforms it into a Java Object using Gson as the Json Parser.

 `LAONetworkManager` then hands them to the `MessageHandler` that will use the application's `DataRegistry` to pass the Data message to the right handler.
 The `handler` submodule is responsible for processing different kind of messages,